Miller Indices edit page

 Trigonal and Hexagonal Convention

 In the case of trigonal and hexagonal crystal symmetry often four digit Miller indices \([UVTW]\) and \((HKIL)\) are used, as they make it more easy to identify symmetrically equivalent directions.
-This notation is redundant as the first three Miller indeces always sum up to zero, i.e., \(U + V + T = 0\) and \(H + K + I = 0\).
+This notation is redundant as the first three Miller indices always sum up to zero, i.e., \(U + V + T = 0\) and \(H + K + I = 0\).
 The syntax is

 % import trigonal Quartz lattice structure